SlothScript/Text-Screen-Display/README.md

 # Text Screen Display
 A simple display that you can interface with python.
 The console module is not required and is used just for the example

+Also, to go right add to x, to go up, add to y (I know, its annoying)

 # Documention
 ## Initializing a screen
 To initizize a screen, you need to use the screen class